roxibi/go-server/README.md

 -simple-server: most basic server starting setup in Go

--movies-app: a CRUD app using an API and no database
+-movies-app: a CRUD app using an API, Gorilla MUX, and no database